 Burbank, CA 91505

 Phone: (818) 500-0823

 Sclerotherapy for Spider Veins

-Sclerotherapy is a minimally invasive medical procedure that reduces the appearance of spider veins and improves the overall look of your skin.
-Sclerotherapy has been safely used since the 1930’s and remains the primary treatment for small-vessel varicose veins today.
+We offer a minimally invasive medical procedure called sclerotherapy to help patients from Glendale, Encino, Tarzana, and throughout Los Angeles reduce the appearance of spider veins and improve the overall look of their skin.
+Sclerotherapy has been safely used since the 1930s and remains the primary treatment for small-vessel varicose veins today.

-All Sclerotherapy injections are performed by trained, registered nurses, under the supervision of Dr. Vartany.
+All sclerotherapy injections are performed at our Burbank practice by trained, registered nurses under the supervision of Dr. Vartany.